Velocette KSS

-The Velocette KSS is a British motorcycle made by Velocette.
-The final development of the K series (the K stood for Camshaft (the owners of the company were originally German) and the SS for Super Sports) The KSS remained in production in various forms until 1948.
+The Velocette KSS is a British motorcycle made by Velocette, a sports roadster in the “K” series of Velocette motorcycles with overhead camshaft engines.
+The “K “of the model's name was the next letter in the sequence of letters designating the model, after the Model H two stroke.
+(The letters “I” and “J” were skipped, presumably to avoid confusion with the digit “1”).
+“SS” stood for Super Sports.
+It has been suggested that the “K” stood for “camshaft” because of the founder of the company's German origin, but since the German for “camshaft is “Nockenwelle”, this is extremely unlikely.
+The KSS remained in production in various forms until 1948.

 Development

 A production roadster motorcycle, the KSS was modified with a racing clutch and tuned to achieve 90 mph around the Isle of Man TT course, largely due to the excellent handling.
 Important improvements included the positive-stop foot-operated gear change from the Velocette KTT production racing version.

 In 1936 Velocette developed the KSS Mk II, which had a Velocette MKV KTT based chassis and a new engine with an alloy cylinder head.
 A touring version, the Velocette KTS was also developed with 19-inch wheels and matching mudguards.

 Racing success

 Alec Bennett won the 1926 Junior TT a full ten minutes ahead of the next rider.
 He had a second place in 1927 and won again in 1928 and 1929.